xycarto/tangata-whenua-poc/README.md

 - The base map for this project is raster tile set up.

-- Base data for this project is from LINZ Data Service and the New Zealand Geographic Board CC-BY 4.0.
+- Base data for this project is from LINZ Data Service, Landcare Research, and the New Zealand Geographic Board CC-BY 4.0.

 ## Tools for base maps creation